MGI-tech-bioinformatics/splitBarcode/README.md

 # splitBarcode
-用于拆分MGI平台下机数据
+Use for demultiplexing data generated from MGI sequencer
 ## Usage
-Please read the pdf file **《splitBarcode软件使用文档V0.1.6》**
+Please read the pdf file **《splitBarcode软件使用文档V0.1.6》**, english edition will be updated later
+## System
+- Linux
+- Windows